ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/SD Card Contents for RomWBW/README.md

 to the first 8 slices of the RomWBW disk image.
 So, A: in FFS will refer to the first slice, B: to the second slice, etc.

+The FFS tools relies on the `diskdefs` file on the SD Card for the format of the disk image.
+The diskdefs supplied here are correct for the RomWBW hd1k disk format.
+They are not correct for the hd512 disk format.

 Only drives A: to H: will be accessible, currently, trying to get to drives
 I: to P: will crash the SD adapter, you have been warned!
 Strongly suggest using the latest (not released) software if you are trying this.